Touchardia latifolia

-Touchardia is a genus of flowering plants in the nettle family, Urticaceae.
-It is monotypic containing a single species, Touchardia latifolia, commonly known as olonā in Hawaiian.
+Touchardia latifolia is a species of flowering plant in the nettle family, Urticaceae.
+It is commonly known as olonā in Hawaiian.
 It is endemic to the Hawaiian Islands.

 Etymology

 The genus name of Touchardia is in honour of Philippe Victor Touchard (1810–1879), a French vice-admiral.
 The Latin specific epithet of latifolia means long flat leaves.

 Both the genus and the species were first described and published in Voy.
 Bonite, Bot.
 Vol.3 on table 94 in 1848.